itsyaboii1337/Data_Science_Alliance/README.md

 <img src="https://github.com/Senneschal/Data_Science_Alliance/blob/master/Images/scheme.png" alt="alt text" width="700" height="910"></p>

 **Imaging data:** <br>
-A large portion of medical data that is being stored is imaging data, especially 3D imaging data from MRI & CT scans takes up a lot of memory.
 Since image data is not in the scope of this course, this will not be the main focus of the project.
-But it will still be explored as an extra.
+However, a large portion of medical data that is being stored is imaging data, especially 3D imaging data from MRI & CT scans takes up a lot of memory.
+Therefore, it will be explored how information can be gained from medical imaging data as an extra to this project.

 <p align="center">
 <img src="https://github.com/Senneschal/Data_Science_Alliance/blob/master/Images/ctscan.png" alt="alt text" width=650" height="325">